 Cases of unexplained and suspected nosocomial HIV infections in children and adults have been reported time and time again over the years.
 Government has investigated none of the cases to find the source clinics and other infected patients and to alert and warn the population.
-This (incomplete) list of reports on this page is ordered by year.
+This (incomplete) list of reports on this page is ordered by year from most recent.

 1999-2003: Unexpected HIV in children: Beginning in 1999, several doctors at Stellenbosch University and Tygerberg Children’s Hospital near Cape Town began to record cases of HIV-negative children with HIV-negative mothers.
 As of 2003, their registry included 14 HIV-positive children with HIV-negative mothers and no sexual exposures.
 These 14 children had been diagnosed HIV-positive at ages 3 months to 10 years.
 Thirteen had one or more previous hospital admissions during which 12 had been fitted with intravenous catheters, 6 had been in intensive care, and 3 had surgeries.